MicrosoftDocs/nav-content/dynamics-nav-app/ui-personalization-user.md

 ---
 title: Personalizing Your Workspace Using the Dynamics NAV Web Client
-description: Learn how to customize the user interface to suit your way of working.
+description: Learn about the different options to customize the user interface to suit your way of working.
 documentationcenter: ''
 ms.topic: article
 ms.devlang: na